 \subsection{Game Mechanic}

-Games can also be built around a specific mechanic that relies on LLMs, similar to the AI-based game design patterns identified in \cite{treanor2015aigamedesign}.
+Games can also be built around a specific mechanic that relies on LLMs, similar to the AI-based game design patterns identified by Treanor \textit{et al.} \cite{treanor2015aigamedesign}.
 An obvious mechanic revolves around the social interactions facilitated by LLM-powered conversational NPCs.
-In this vein, \cite{park2023simulacra} has employed LLMs to populate a virtual village with 25 characters, enabling them to communicate and engage in social behavior within a sandbox environment.
-Players were able to interact with these agents using a text-based interface.
+In this vein, the \textit{Generative Agents} project \cite{park2023simulacra} has employed LLMs to populate a virtual village with 25 characters, enabling them to communicate and engage in social behavior within a sandbox environment.
+Players were able to interact with these agents via text.
 The environment state and actions of each agent were stored in a language-based format and summarized in order to retain knowledge for each agent when prompting for its actions.
 This led to emerging believable social interactions, such as the agents spontaneously inviting other agents to a party which one of them was organizing.
-Similarly, \emph{GoodAI} are developing the \textit{AI people} video game which operates as a sandbox simulation where LLM-powered NPCs \enquote{interact with each other and their environment, forming relationships and displaying emotions} \cite{goodai2023blog}.
+Similarly, GoodAI are developing the \textit{AI people} video game which operates as a sandbox simulation where LLM-powered NPCs \enquote{interact with each other and their environment, forming relationships and displaying emotions} \cite{goodai2023blog}.
 The player can interact with the agents via natural language chat, triggering reactions and potentially disrupting the relationship between NPCs (see Fig.~\ref{fig:aipeople}).

 Natural language interactions form a natural pool of mechanics to build games around, such as gamifying users' attempts at jailbreaking LLMs \cite{liu2023jailbreaking}.
 The game \textit{1001 nights}, depicted in \Cref{fig:1001_nights}, exemplifies this by having an LLM co-create a story from human prompts, where the player's objective is to try and steer the story to include specific keywords in order for the main character, Scheherazade, to turn these into tangible items in aid of her escape \cite{sun2023language}.
 Similarly, \emph{Gandalf}\footnote{\url{https://gandalf.lakera.ai/}} challenges the player to trick an LLM into revealing a password.
 The game increases the difficulty of the task as levels progress by adjusting the prompt specifications, such as forcing the LLM to re-examine its generated response to ensure it does not include the password.